lfeatherby/lfeatherby/README.md

 ##

 ### 💬 Ask me about ...
-- My SuperHi scholarship
+- SuperHi
 - My opinions on accessible resources for designers (I have many)

-##### ⚡ Fun fact: When I'm not at my internship, I operate rides at a small amusement park 🎢 on an island in my city
+##### ⚡ Fun fact: When I'm wasn't at my internship, I operated rides at a small amusement park 🎢 on an island in my city
 ##

 ### ✔️ Recently I've ...